Codecademy/docs/content/html/concepts/semantic-html/terms/section/section.md

   - 'paths/front-end-engineer-career-path'
 ---

-The **`<section>`** HTML element defines elements in a document, such as chapters, headings or any other area of the document with a common theme.
+The **`<section>`** element defines elements in a document, such as chapters, headings or any other area of the document with a common theme.

 For example, content with the same theme such as articles about cricket can go under a single `<section>`.
 A website’s home page could be split into sections for the introduction, news items, and contact information.